enuyeel/enuyeel.github.io/_posts/2022-12-23-fourier_xform_and_reconstructing_signal.md

 $$\mathcal{F}{(f(t))}=\mathcal{F}{(\mu)}=\int_{-\infty }^{\infty }f(t)\cdot e^{-i2\pi\mu t}dt$$

-We can understand an aperiodic function as a periodic signal with an arbitrarily large period that’s padded with zeros outside the range it’s defined for, in other words, periodization of an aperiodic signal if simply put.
+We can understand an aperiodic function as a periodic signal with an arbitrarily large period that’s padded with zeros outside the range it’s defined for; a periodization of an aperiodic signal if simply put.

 <br>